NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 <img src="https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/TopicModel_STM/TopTopics.JPG" width="600">

 ### Topic 1 (Mandatory Vaccination)
-In the following we now inspect topic 1 more in detail:
+In the following we inspect topic 1 more in detail:

 #### Face Validating of top headlines asscociated with topic 1